devyadav0399/audio-player/README.md

 - Log in using credentials.
 - Use the search bar to find audio files.
 - Select an audio file to play.

+## Running Tests

+### Backend Testing
+- **Testing Tool**: The backend uses `pytest` for unit testing.
+- **Running Tests**: To run all tests, ensure the virtual environment is activated and the dependencies are installed, then use the following command:
+    ```bash
+    pytest tests/
+    ```
+- **Common Issues**: If tests do not run, ensure pytest is installed `pip install pytest` and check for typos or missing test files.
+Ensure you're running the command from the backend directory.

+### Frontend Testing
+- **Testing Tool**: The frontend uses Vitest for unit tests.
+- **Running Tests**: To run the tests, ensure all dependencies are installed, then use the following command:
+    ```bash
+     npm run test
+    ```
+- **Common Issues**: If tests do not run, ensure Vitest and related dependencies are installed `npm install vitest @testing-library/react`.
+If you get errors about missing modules, double-check import paths and ensure all test files are in the correct location.

 ## Screenshots